muhammadn8449/murder-mystery/home/bed.md

 ## Sleep Tight, Don't Let The Bed Bugs Bite!
 ---
-You fall asleep, and dream oh so sweet dreams.
-Too bad you didn't realise you got stabbed 21 times.
-You're a heavy sleeper, who can blame you?
+You fall asleep and dream oh so sweet dreams.
+Too bad you didn’t realise you were getting stabbed 21 times.
+Quite the heavy sleeper…

+Try Again?

 ## [Try Again?](../README.md)